yanshu/pisa/README.md

 If you are working on OSX, we suggest [homebrew](brew.sh/) as a package manager, which supports all of the non-python packages above.

 ### Obtaining `pisa`
-You can directly install via `pip` from github, using the following command
+You can directly install via `pip` from github, using the following commands
 ```
 pip install [ --src <your/source/dir> --editable ] git+https://github.com/sboeser/pisa@<branch>#egg=pisa
+cd <your/source/dir> && git checkout <branch>
 ```

 where